Smart cities using Internet of Things Solutions

 Smart City Water Meters

 To save water, the drought-plagued town of Fountain View, California implemented the FlexNetcommunication system, iPERL residential and OMNI commercial meters to cut water usage by 23%.
-(Sensus.com, 2017).
+(Sensus.com, 2017), so so investment in water infrastructure os a key role in smart cities development.

 Other IoT Smart City Application